1. I've heard the Cal/OSHA Emergency Temporary Standards (ETS) for COVID-19 prevention have been revised. What's changed?

 - An area set aside and provided for parking of mobile homes or camping

-42. What businesses are excluded from the employer-provided housing requirements?
+54. What situations are excluded from the employer-provided housing requirements?

 - Government entities that provide housing for emergency response